Hydrogen Peroxide and Baking Soda: A Powerful Cleaning Duo (But Not a Substitute)

 Understanding Baking Soda

 Baking soda, chemically known as sodium bicarbonate (NaHCO₃), is a white crystalline powder.
 Unlike hydrogen peroxide, it's a base, meaning it has a pH above 7.
-It's a mild alkali, meaning it neutralizes acids.
+In real terms, it's a mild alkali, meaning it neutralizes acids.
 This property, along with its abrasive nature, makes it effective for cleaning.

 Key Properties of Baking Soda: